-This Pineapple Cake needs no frosting (though it's amazing with freshly whipped cream).
-It's soft, eggy and delicate.
+This Pineapple Cake needs no frosting (though it's wonderful served with some freshly whipped cream on the side).

 - 2 tablespoons cornstarch